 What are the dates and hours of the program?

-The program will start on June 2, 2014 and end on June 27, 2014.
+The program will start on June 5, 2017 and end on June 30, 2017.
 Morning discussions are at 8:00am and the mentorships will begin at 9:00am.
-Friday mentorships will be in the morning at a time discussed with your mentor for that day.
-There will be a luncheon conference from Noon to 2:00pm.
+Friday mentorships will conclude early to allow for a conference beginning at 2:00pm.
 The program does not require Saturday or Sunday attendance.

 Will I receive an evaluation?

 All participants in the program (students and mentors) will be asked to submit a daily evaluation of their experience.
 Based on these evaluations, the medical director will formulate a “letter of recommendation” for each student for future career and education use.

 Is there a cost for the program?